CP Violation in the $B_s^0$ system: Model independent constraints on new physics

 Having only two parameters $C_{\Bs}$ and $ \phi_{\Bs}$ for parameterising new physics effects in $\Bs$ mixing corresponds to making the same assumptions as above: no new physics effects in $\Gamma_{12}^s$ and neglecting penguins.
 Investigating all available mixing observables UFfit finds the following preferred parameter ranges

-Again, everything seems to be perfectly consistent with the SM, while space for sizable new physics effects, i.e. of the order of $10 \%$ in $C_{\Bs}$ and of the order of a factor of 10 in the phase $ \phi_{\Bs}$.
+Again, everything seems to be perfectly consistent with the SM, while leaving room for sizable new physics effects, i.e. of the order of $10 \%$ in $C_{\Bs}$ and of the order of a factor of 10 in the phase $ \phi_{\Bs}$.
 The corresponding allowed parameter regions for the $\Bd$-system read

-yielding the same conclusions as in the $\Bs$-system. \\ Sometimes these bounds are transferred into bounds on a hypothetical new physics scale. \cite{Charles:2013aka} use the following notation for deviation of $M_{12}^s$ from its SM value
+yielding similar conclusions as in the $\Bs$-system. \\ Sometimes these bounds are transferred into bounds on a hypothetical new physics scale. \cite{Charles:2013aka} use the following notation for a deviation of $M_{12}^s$ from its SM value

 Assuming further the operator

 to describe the new physics contribution to $\Bs$ mixing (i.e. $i=s$ and $j=b$), they find